-As VP of Product Engineering, Andrzej is responsible for defining Stem’s technical product and for manufacturing.
-Previously, Andrzej served as director of module engineering at GreenVolts, where he oversaw the design and commercialization of High Concentration Photovoltaic Modules (HCPV).
-Previously, Andrzej was director of product development at Nanosolar and worked as a project manager at IDEO, where he developed medical, automotive, and consumer electronics products.
-Andrzej holds a BS and MS in Mechanical Engineering from MIT.
+As Vice President of Product Engineering, Andrzej Skoskiewicz is responsible for defining and executing Stem’s technical product and manufacturing.
+Previously, Andrzej served as Director of Module Engineering at GreenVolts, where he oversaw the design and commercialization of high concentration photovoltaic modules (HCPV).
+Earlier, Andrzej was Director of Product Development at Nanosolar and worked as a project manager at IDEO, where he developed medical, automotive, and consumer electronics products.
+Andrzej holds a B.S. and M.S. in mechanical engineering from MIT.

 Zeb Rice is co-founder and a managing partner of Angeleno Group, where he oversees investments in the areas of energy storage, renewables, carbon management, and lighting.
 Prior to this, he managed venture investing for News Ltd., a division of News Corporation.
 His portfolio included seed-through-expansion stage investments in high growth technology companies.
 Zeb received a BS Magna Cum Laude in Government and Economics from Bowdoin College.